-- Cure patient, minimize risk of death/disability, prevent transmission to others - Provide safest, most effective therapy in shortest period (4 months or longer) - Prescribe multiple drugs to which the organism are susceptible - Never treat with a single drug or add a single drug to failing therapy - Ensure adherence and completion of therapy
+- Cure patient, minimize risk of death/disability, prevent transmission to others. - Provide safest, most effective therapy in shortest period. - Prescribe multiple drugs to which the organism are susceptible. - Never treat with a single drug or add a single drug to failing therapy. - Ensure adherence and completion of therapy.